NVComputing/nvcomputingsite/resources/acsl/datastructures.md

 when running your program.

 ACSL specifically focuses on stacks, queues, binary search trees, and priority queues.
-The general idea behind each is covered but not the actual details regarding how to implement them in programs.
+The general idea behind each is covered, but not the actual details regarding how to implement them in programs.

-For programming, there is a much more useful section on data structures (to come).
+These are just the most rudimentary and essential data structures.
+For programming, there is a much more useful section on data structures (to come.
+Maybe.)

 # Stacks and Queues